Most songwriters don’t have a creativity problem. They have a finishing problem.

 - Schedule a weekly sprint.
 One hour, no excuses, every week.

 - Focus on completion, not brilliance.
-The goal is to cross the finish line, not write a masterpiece.
+The goal is to cross the finish line.

 - Use the 2-Track Sprint Method: